Johannesburg Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter South Africa without obtaining a visa in advance for tourism or business purposes
+Passport holders from these nations may enter South Africa without obtaining a visa in advance.

-Citizens of countries not eligible for visa-free entry or eVisa must apply for a traditional visa at a South African embassy or consulate
+Nationals not on the visa-free or eVisa lists must secure a traditional visa from a South African embassy or consulate.

 Arrival Process